Romina Goldszmid, Ph.D.

 Targeting the MP cellular network may be a powerful approach to manipulate the outcome of immune responses; therefore a better understanding of their regulation and functional organization may lead to rational novel therapeutic approaches.

 Dr. Romina Goldszmid received her Ph.D. working on dendritic cell-based vaccines for melanoma immunotherapy from the University of Buenos Aires, Argentina, part of which was performed as a visiting scholar in the laboratory of Dr. Ralph Steinman at the Rockefeller University.
 She then did her postdoctoral training in infectious disease immunology with Dr. Alan Sher in the Laboratory of Parasitic Diseases (LPD) at the National Institute of Allergy and Infectious Diseases (NIAID), NIH.
-Dr. Goldszmid then returned to tumor immunology, joining Dr. Giorgio Trinchieri's laboratory in the Cancer and Inflammation Program (CIP) at CCR, NCI, as a Staff Scientist.
-She is now an NIH Earl Stadtman Investigator in the CIP and an Adjunct Investigator in LPD, NIAID.
+Dr. Goldszmid then returned to tumor immunology, joining Dr. Giorgio Trinchieri's laboratory at CCR, NCI, as a Staff Scientist.
+She is now an NIH Earl Stadtman Investigator in the Laboratory of Integrative Cancer Immunology and an Adjunct Investigator in LPD, NIAID.

 Goldszmid RS, Dzutsev A, Viaud S, Zitvogel L, Restifo NP, Trinchieri G. Microbiota modulation of myeloid cells in cancer therapy.
 Cancer Immunol Res.
 2015;3(2):103-9.